Jagadeeshwaran-J/GoldApp-Nuitka/Readme.md

 ## 📌 Summary

-**GoldApp-Nvitika** is a robust, production-ready toolchain that transforms a Python ML app into a **secure, tamper-resistant `.exe`**.
+**App-Nvitika** is a robust, production-ready toolchain that transforms a Python ML app into a **secure, tamper-resistant `.exe`**.
 It safeguards intellectual property, eliminates Python dependency, and delivers everything needed in a clean, client-ready folder.